Materials-Informatics-Laboratory/SODAS/README.md

 # SODAS
-SODAS has been integrated into https://github.com/Materials-Informatics-Laboratory/Catalyst and is no longer updated as a standalone package.
+SODAS has been integrated into https://github.com/Materials-Informatics-Laboratory/Catalyst and is no longer supported as a standalone package.
 Please use Catalyst for the most recent version of SODAS.

 ## Citing SODAS